mheap/nexmo-developer/_documentation/en/numbers/guides/enable-2fa.md

 3. Click the **add a shared short code** link.
 4. Click the **Add a short code for two factor authentication** button.
 5. Configure your message and company name.
 6. Click **Update**.
-Nexmo will process your application.
+Vonage will process your application.
 Approval can take up to five business days.

 ## Mandatory requirements for short codes

-When you use a preapproved US short code from Nexmo, you **MUST** display the following information on your site's opt-in page:
+When you use a preapproved US short code from Vonage, you **MUST** display the following information on your site's opt-in page:

   * Frequency: How often users of your service can expect to receive messages from you
   * How to opt out: Send a `STOP` SMS to your short code.